SPQR: A Multi-Dimensional Benchmark for Safety Alignment under Benign Model Adaptation: Discussions on Hyperparameters

 \section{Discussions on Hyperparameters}

-Our benign fine-tuning (BFT) experiments adopt a curriculum-based training protocol, where models are progressively exposed to increasing amounts of data.
+Our BFT experiments adopt a curriculum-based training protocol, where models are progressively exposed to increasing amounts of data.
 This strategy helps stabilize convergence while ensuring comparable optimization dynamics across all safety-alignment methods.

 \tit{BFT Hyperparameters} All BFT experiments share a unified set of base hyperparameters to ensure fairness and reproducibility across both methods and profiles.
 The common configuration, summarized in \Cref{tab:common_hyperparams}, includes standard AdamW optimization, moderate learning rates, and consistent training resolution and batch setup.
 These settings were kept fixed throughout all experiments to isolate the effects of model architecture and fine-tuning scope.